World-Class Athletes Who Choose NiTOR

 Following these life-changing surgeries, Chris’s doctors told him that he would never weightlift again because of the damage to his muscular core and because his body would perpetually struggle to digest and assimilate protein.
 Despite these obstacles, Chris’s tenacious spirit refused to accept defeat.
 As soon as he was sufficiently recovered, he headed back to the gym.

 With many initial setbacks, Chris managed to find a way to continue his athletic training to become one of the best strength athletes in the world.
 In pursuit of reaching his true potential, he earned numerous world titles in the sport of powerlifting to include winning the Olympia Pro Invitational Deadlift event four times and setting several world records at middleweight in the process.
-His crown athletic achievement however was setting an all-time squat world record (regardless of federation or division) with a 782 lbs. lift.
-Currently he has the best pound for pound squat and deadlift in Utah state history and continually grows stronger with personal bests at over 705 lbs. in the deadlift and over 800 lbs. in the squat.
+His crown athletic achievement however was setting an all-time squat world record (regardless of federation or division) with a 955 lb lift, 5x his body weight.
+Currently he has the best pound for pound squat and deadlift in Utah state history and continually grows stronger with personal bests at over 800 lbs. in the deadlift.

 Debbie Millet USA Weightlifting National Coach, USAW Coaching Educator, Owner/Head Coach Praxis Weightlifting, 2-time Masters World Champion, 4-time Masters National Champion